 Washington FarmLink - Washington FarmLink, a program of Tilth Alliance, connects aspiring and experienced farmers to landowners, ensuring that land remains in agricultural production.
 Whether you’re a farmer in search of land or you’re a landowner seeking a steward for your land, you can create a listing that will outline exactly what you’re looking for.

-Lease Agreement Guide for Landowners and Farmers – (University of Vermont Extension, 2002) This is a clear guide to lease agreements, and includes easy-to-understand steps and considerations for both parties in lease agreements.
+Lease Agreement Guide - A Lease Agreements Guide for Landowners and Farmers includes easy-to-understand steps and considerations for both parties in lease agreements.

-Managing Prosperity: Estate and Retirement Planning for All Ages- An Introduction to Trusts – (Virginia Cooperative Extension, 2009) This publication from Virginia Cooperative Extension provides an overview of trusts, and how and why these trusts should be used.
+Trusts - Managing Prosperity: Estate and Retirement Planning for All Ages: An Introduction to Trusts provides an overview of trusts.

-Managing Prosperity: Estate and Retirement Planning for All Ages- Love, Marriage and Divorce – (Virginia Cooperative Extension, 2009) This publication from Virginia Cooperative Extension provides an overview of the rights of spouses in property upon divorce, and how to take the possibility of divorce into consideration when developing a farm transition strategy.
+Spousal Rights - Managing Prosperity: Estate and Retirement Planning for All Ages: Love, Marriage and Divorce provides an overview of the rights of spouses in property upon divorce, and how to take the possibility of divorce into consideration when developing a farm transition strategy.

-Managing Prosperity: Estate and Retirement Planning for All Ages- Probate and the Probate Process – (Virginia Cooperative Extension, 2009) This publication from Virginia Cooperative Extension provides an overview of the probate process used to settle the estate of those that have died, both with or without a will.
+Probate - Managing Prosperity: Estate and Retirement Planning for All Ages: Probate and the Probate Process provides an overview of the probate process used to settle the estate of those who have died, both with or without a will.

-Managing Prosperity: Estate and Retirement Planning for All Ages- Rights of Surviving Spouses and Children – (Virginia Cooperative Extension, 2009) This publication from Virginia Cooperative Extension outlines the rights that surviving spouses and children have in Virginia when they perceive that the deceased failed to adequately provide for them.
+Rights of Surviving Spouses and Children - Managing Prosperity: Estate and Retirement Planning for All Ages: Rights of Surviving Spouses and Children outlines the rights that surviving spouses and children have in Virginia when they perceive that the deceased failed to adequately provide for them.

-Ownership Structures for Your Farm or Ranch: Some Basic Considerations – (University of Nebraska, Lincoln) This document describes the various ownership structures used to manage a farm business operation.
+Ownership Structures - Ownership Structures for Your Farm or Ranch: Some Basic Considerations describes the various ownership structures used to manage a farm business operation.

-Risk Management Checklist – (United States Department of Agriculture Risk Management Agency) This document provides information to farmers to help them evaluation their exposure to risk.
+Risk Management - The Risk Management Checklist provides information to farmers to help them evaluation their exposure to risk.